 Multiversalism is compatible with the Multiple Worlds Theory, with the additional specification that probabilities are a result of the relative sizes of sets of worlds (or "branches"), and those different sizes are produced by how many future branches each outcome leads to (in all the infinite futures).
 We agree about the shape of the iceberg above the water, but I realize it's actually Antarctica.
 Since waves are just made of probabilities, that which sets probabilities makes everything.
 A particle exists here and now because most of the universes will need it later a lot to make as much everything as possible.
 God did it.
 From "the" future.
 Which already exists.
-Somewhere.
+Somewhere universe.
+Instead of a column it's a tree, but both are static blocks.